lehendo/sovereign/README.md

 - Screenshots are stored **UNENCRYPTED** on your local disk
 - Anyone with physical or remote access to your computer can view screenshots
 - Use at your own risk and ensure your device is properly secured
+- **Privacy Guard is currently disabled** - all windows are captured regardless of content

 See [SECURITY.md](SECURITY.md) for detailed security considerations.

 ## How It Works

-1. **Privacy Check** - Automatically detects and skips sensitive windows
-2. **Smart Capture** - Takes a screenshot every 2 seconds, but only saves when the screen changes
+1. **Smart Capture** - Takes a screenshot every 2 seconds, but only saves when the screen changes
+2. **Multi-Monitor** - Automatically detects and captures all connected displays
 3. **Text Extraction** - Uses Tesseract OCR to extract all visible text
 4. **Semantic Indexing** - Generates AI embeddings for natural language search (optional)
 5. **Storage** - Saves compressed screenshots and metadata locally